CrunchyData/pg_featureserv/hugo/content/usage/query_function.md

 the bounding box is transformed to the source coordinate system to perform the query.

+A bounding box in a different coordinate system may be specified by adding the `bbox-crs=SRID` query parameter.

-This parameter is only useful for spatial functions.
+This parameter is only useful for **spatial** functions.

 #### Example
 ```